ExGS: Extreme 3D Gaussian Compression with Diffusion Priors: Experiment

-\paragraph{Comparison on Outdoor Datasets.} Tab.~\ref{tab:mipnerf_results} reports results on the Mip-NeRF360~\citep{barron2021mip} benchmark.
+Tab.~\ref{tab:mipnerf_results} reports results on the Mip-NeRF360~\cite{barron2021mip} benchmark.
 Our method again surpasses both compression-based and generative baselines across all ratios.
 Even at an aggressive ratio of 0.03, our method significantly outperforms the second-best approach, achieving a 3.76\,dB gain in PSNR and a 0.06 reduction in LPIPS, while still reaching over \textbf{$300\times$} compression.
 At moderate ratios (0.05 and 0.1), the framework maintains superior perceptual metrics with much lower distortion, highlighting its robustness to extreme compression.
+Our method also comprehensively outperforms other methods on Tanks \& Temples dataset~\cite{Knapitsch2017}.
+Due to space limitations, we place the results on the Tanks \& Temples dataset~\cite{Knapitsch2017} in the appendix.